Fintech startups across 44 US states plus Washington DC are transforming payments, investing, insurance, and more.

 - The most well-funded US fintech startup is SoFi, with $2.5B in disclosed equity funding.
 The San Francisco-based personal finance platform offers an array of financial products, from an investment platform to home loans to student loan refinancing.

-- 17 startups on the map have raised over $100M in disclosed equity funding, including Utah-based expense management platform Divvy ($253M), and Missouri-based PayIt ($133M), which facilitates payments between citizens and government services.
+- 17 startups on the map have raised over $100M in disclosed equity funding, including Utah-based expense management platform Divvy ($253M in funding) and Missouri-based PayIt ($133M), which facilitates payments between citizens and government services.

-- Only 3 startups on this list have raised less than $10M in equity funding.
-The startup with the least funding on this list is Indiana’s Allied Payment Network, with $6.6M.
+- 6 startups on this list have raised less than $10M in disclosed equity funding.
+The startup with the least funding on this list is Montana-based AdvicePay, with $4M.